- →Employed groomers earn $25K–$45K/year; independent operators earn $45K–$85K+

-- →The gap between $35K and $85K groomers is almost entirely explained by systems — not skill
+- →The gap between $35K and $85K groomers is almost never skill — it is systems

 What the data says: average dog groomer salaries in 2026